 - For patients with chronic health conditions, regular observations are key.
 If they have asthma, for example, simple questions such as “How’s your breathing today?” and taking notice of the home’s air quality can help prevent flare-ups.

-Tools like HHAeXchange’s Care Pathways can help you and your aides monitor patient progress and deliver value-based care.
+HHAeXchange’s Value-Based Care tool can help you and your aides monitor patient progress and deliver value-based care.
 Using the HHAeXchange mobile app, caregivers are automatically prompted at the time of clock-out with pre-defined questions regarding the patient’s condition.
 Caregivers can also add non-diagnosis-related observations in order to track changes such as a patient running low on medication, or a malfunctioning medical device.
 HHAeXchange will notify your agency immediately of negative changes in a patient’s health based on an aide’s response or observation, allowing you to take action right away.

 Key #4 – Be proactive, especially when it comes to compliance.